talla-ui/lib-comp/docs/ref/PropertyEditor.md

 - [<!--{ref:property}-->readOnly](PropertyEditor_base_readOnly.md) \
     True if all properties should be read-only.
 - [<!--{ref:property}-->styles](PropertyEditor_base_styles.md) \
-    A set of styles that are applied to this composite, an instance of [PropertyEditorStyles](PropertyEditorStyles.md).
+    A set of styles that are applied to this component, an instance of [PropertyEditorStyles](PropertyEditorStyles.md).
 - [<!--{ref:property}-->name](PropertyEditor_base_name.md) \
     UI component identifier.

 ## Related

 - [<!--{ref:class}-->class PropertyEditorStyles](PropertyEditorStyles.md) \
-    Style configuration for a [PropertyEditor](PropertyEditor.md) composite.
+    Style configuration for a [PropertyEditor](PropertyEditor.md) component.
 - [<!--{ref:type}-->type PropertyEditorItem](PropertyEditorItem.md) \
     Describes a property item to be edited using a [PropertyEditor](PropertyEditor.md).